Creating Business Professionals for the Global Marketplace.

 The International School of Business at Finlandia University provides a liberal arts-based, practical-oriented undergraduate business education.
 Our unique learning environment will enable you to make the most of your university experience.
 If you possess excellent motivation, a strong work ethic, a high level of discipline, and a desire and passion to succeed, the International School of Business will provide a business degree that leads to the opportunity to pursue a rewarding professional career, and enable you to grow and realize your potential as an individual.

-Students earn a BBA with a concentration in one of the following areas: Accounting, Healthcare Management, International Business, Management & Entrepreneurship, Marketing, Sports Management, and Marketing and Graphic Design.
+Students earn a BBA with a major in one of the following areas: Accounting, Healthcare Management, International Business, Management & Entrepreneurship, Marketing, and Sports Management.

 Innovative Business Degree Programs

 The International School of Business made the Business Research Guide’s list of the nation’s 50 most innovative small college business departments.
-It’s an honor the school earned because of its unique business degree programs including the following:
+It’s an honor the school earned because of its unique business degree programs.
+ISB students experience small class sizes, a university-wide support network, and faculty that are approachable and willing to help prepare them for a rewarding career and fulfilling life.
+Additional advantages of the Finlandia BBA include:

 - The ISB curriculum teaches both the theoretical and practical aspects of business.